Thaumatin: Crystallization

 Since thaumatin crystallizes very quickly and easily in the presence of tartrate ions, thaumatin-tartrate mixtures are frequently used as model systems to study protein crystallization.
 The solubility of thaumatin, its crystal habit, and mechanism of crystal formation are dependent upon the chirality of precipitant used.
 When crystallized with L- tartrate, thaumatin forms bipyramidal crystals and displays a solubility that increases with temperature; with D- and meso-tartrate, it forms stubby and prismatic crystals and displays a solubility that decreases with temperature.
 This suggests control of precipitant chirality may be an important factor in protein crystallization in general.

 Characteristics

 As a food ingredient, thaumatin is considered to be safe for consumption.
-In a Swiss chewing gum production plant, thaumatin has been identified as an allergen.
-Thaumatin powder led to allergic symptoms in the upper airways in occupationally exposed individuals.
-After the factory replaced powdered thaumatin with a liquid form, all of the affected individuals became completely free of symptoms.
+In a chewing gum production plant, thaumatin has been identified as an allergen.
+Switching from using powdered thaumatin to liquid thaumatin reduced symptoms among affected workers.
+Additionally, eliminating contact with powdered gum arabic (a known allergen) resulted in the disappearance of symptoms in all affected workers.

 Thaumatin interacts with human TAS1R3 receptor to produce a sweet taste.
 The interacting residues are specific to old world monkeys and apes (including humans); only these animals can perceive it as sweet.